dell-cloud-marketplace/docker-varnish/README.md

 Setting                | Value       | Description
 -----------------------|-------------|------------
-VARNISH_BACKEND_IP     | 172.17.42.1 | The IP address of the host that Varnish will cache VARNISH_BACKEND_PORT   | 8080        | The port of the host that Varnish will cache VARNISH_STORAGE_AMOUNT | 100MB       | The Varnish [cache] (https://www.varnish-cache.org/docs/3.0/tutorial/sizing_your_cache.html) size
+VARNISH_BACKEND_IP     | 172.17.42.1 | The IP address of the host to be cached
+VARNISH_BACKEND_PORT   | 8080        | The port of the host to be cached
+VARNISH_STORAGE_AMOUNT | 100MB       | The Varnish [cache] (https://www.varnish-cache.org/docs/3.0/tutorial/sizing_your_cache.html) size

 ## Usage